drj11/pypng/man/ca.rst

 PyPNG can read and write all PNG formats.
-PNG supports a generous variety of image formats: RGB or greyscale, with or without an alpha channel; and a choice of bit depths from 1,2, or 4 (as long as your want greyscale or a pallete), 8, and 16 (but 16 bits is not allowed for palettes).
+PNG supports a generous variety of image formats: RGB or greyscale, with or without an alpha channel; and a choice of bit depths from 1,2, or 4 (as long as you want greyscale or a pallete), 8, and 16 (but 16 bits is not allowed for palettes).
 A pixel can vary in size from 1 to 64 bits:
 1/2/4/8/16/24/32/48/64.
 In addition a PNG file can be `interlaced` or